Local business owners cheered by governor’s order

 “It’s been hard,” he said.
 “I don’t want to get into details, but it’s been extremely difficult in all sense of the meaning.”

-But even with the governor’s new order, Weaver dosen’t expect things to go back to the way they were.
+But even with the governor’s new order, Weaver doesn’t expect things to go back to the way they were.

 “I think it’ll be a slow start,” Weaver said.
 “I don’t think people are going to rush out like they do the beach.
 It’s going to be a different story.”